H2O-x/H2O-x/README.md

 - Hi everyone!
 My name is Milan, but also known as 'H2O'.
 (Yeah)
 - I am 17-year-old PAWN enthusiast and anime lover.
-- Whenever I have time I learn C++.
+- Whenever I have time I learn C++ and strive to become successful programmer.